Dipankar-Medhi/twitter-sentiment-service/README.md

 ## Project architecture
 ![architechture](images/microservice-architecture.png)

+Let's understand the services in brief.

+- **API service** - An api gateway that manages all key data calling functionalities and creates a single point access for other microservices.
+- **Scraper** - The tweets scrapping microservice, whose only purpose is to get tweets from Twitter and store them inside a database.

+   Since, the scraper requirement is only once or twice a month, there is no need for a streaming service.
+That is the reason why a database is considered more easy and simple than any other real-time tool like Kafka.
+- **Classification** - The classification service uses Hugging face model for sentiment prediction of the tweets.
+Then the percentage of the different sentiments are calculated and store inside a database.
+- **Frontend** - The sentiments, stored on the database, are fetched by the frontend service and displayed to the users in the form of charts.

 ## Project setup
 There are a few things that are needed to be done before starting the containers.
 1. Since we are using firebase, make a firebase project and create a realtime database.